vtvrv/Cuphead_Accessibility_Mod/README.md

 Download latest Cuphead_Accessibility.dll https://github.com/vtvrv/Cuphead_Accessibility_Mod/releases

+Determine if your version of Cuphead is x86 or x64 by running the game and opening Task Manager.
+If process is named "Cuphead.exe (32 bit)" it is x86.
+If not it is x64.

-Download BepinEx x64 version 5. https://github.com/BepInEx/BepInEx/releases (Tested with 5.4.19)
+Download the appropriate x86 or x64 version of BepinEx 5. https://github.com/BepInEx/BepInEx/releases (Tested with 5.4.19)

 Extract contents of BepInEx zip to the Cuphead game folder.